RaflyLesmana3003/instagram-scaper/README.md

     * As an interactive prompt `python3 main.py <target username>`
     * Or execute your command straight away `python3 main.py <target username> --command <command>`

-### Use Osintgram v2 (beta)
-You can use Osintgram2 beta just switching to `v2` [branch](https://github.com/Datalux/Osintgram/tree/v2).
-The v2 has some improvements and faster with a new command execution interface.
-Try it just running `git checkout v2`.

 ## Docker Quick Start 🐳